hargoniX/master/thesis/thesis.typ

 exceptionally high error rates due to their use of unsupported polymorphism while almost all other problems can be translated.
 Including these translation errors, Chako manages to find a counterexample for $60.2%$ of the mutants.
-When excluding the translation errors, we can obtain the success rate of Nunchaku on the problems it was able to run on which amounts of $81.4%$.
+When excluding the translation errors, we can obtain the success rate of Nunchaku on the problems it was able to run on which amounts to $81.4%$.
 This shows that if the mutant can be translated to Nunchaku, Chako is has good chances at finding a counterexample if one exists.

 As explained in the setup of the mutation experiment, not all of the generated mutants are necessarily false.
-This phenomenon is the reason for the $3.5%$ of mutants proven correct overall.
+This phenomenon is the likely reason for the $3.5%$ of mutants proven correct overall.
-Note that the $10.3%$ of mutants that the solvers gave up on likely contain both true and false statements because of this.
+Note that the $10.3%$ of mutants that the solvers gave up on probably contain both true and false statements because of this.

 Overall both of these experiments demonstrate that Chako is sound in practice, able to encode large